World Dream Bank

 Why didn't I dial as he curled?

 A NOTE YEARS LATER

-- Fail to act: My dreams warn me to do this and that.
+- Fail to act: My dreams do urge a lot of actions.
 I write them diligently down, even make poems of them, but do I act?
-Inconsistently.
+Not often.

 - Curled up, fetal: today I saw Shakespeare's melodrama Pericles, Prince of Tyre.
-When Pericles thinks his wife and daughter are dead, he curls up mute and depressed.
+When Pericles thinks his family's dead, he curls up in mute grief.
 So watch out for depression!
 The dream warns it's deadly.
 Though not to myself alone--who's that barman-victim?

-- Killer's odd face, sideburns: this Pericles was set in the 19th century; the men had beards, mustaches, sideburns.
+- Killer's odd face, sideburns: this Pericles was set in the Wild West; the men had beards, mustaches, sideburns.

-- Trouble in diner across street: I'ts a house.
-The cops did visit--drug deals, a troubled family.
+- Trouble in diner across street: A house not a diner, but the cops did visit--drug deals, a troubled family.
 But they moved out; the new tenants are nice.